stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 From Dusty Lubbock, Texas.
 Always Dusty sometimes Sunny.
 Sometimes Texas.

 > Worked in product design space for 10 years.
 Most experience in Higher Education doing marketing growth and front-end development.
+>
+> Developed financial services with Fintechs and regional banking.
+>
+> Overlap in NFTs between Finance and Education